camunda-community-hub/camunda-platform-7-mail/README.md

 ## Examples

-The following examples shows how to use the connectors and services.
+The following examples show how to use the connectors and services.

 * [Pizza Order](examples/pizza)
   * poll mails